iamovi/powerful-password-checker/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE.txt](LICENSE.txt) file for details.
+See the [LICENSE](LICENSE) file for details.

 The MIT License is a permissive open-source license that allows you to use, modify, and distribute this software for both commercial and non-commercial purposes.
 You can find more information about the MIT License in the [LICENSE](LICENSE) file.